Electric driving: these measures coming your way

 Environmental zones for diesel vehicles

-15 Dutch municipalities have environmental zones for diesel trucks.
+15 Dutch municipalities (in Dutch) have environmental zones for diesel trucks.
 The cities of Amsterdam, Arnhem, Utrecht and The Hague have environmental zones for diesel-powered passenger cars and vans.
 The environmental zones are mainly in inner cities.
 You are not allowed to go there with your diesel vehicle.
 You can recognise an environmental zone by a traffic sign with a sign underneath.
 This indicates which vehicle and emission level the environmental zone applies to.

 Prepare for environmental zones

 Do you visit cities with an environmental zone or that will introduce an environmental zone in the future?
 Check your emission level and check whether you can enter the city with your car or van.
-There are 3 types of environmental zones for diesel cars, vans and trucks: yellow, green and purple.
+There are 3 types of environmental zones for diesel cars, vans, and trucks: yellow, green,, and purple.

 Emission level passenger cars and vans: